-Raise Awareness: Wear Blue on January 11
+Raise Awareness of Human Trafficking Prevention: Wear Blue on January 11

 When President Obama proclaimed January as National Slavery and Human Trafficking Prevention Month in December 2016, it was the next logical step in a progressive trend the United States government had been taking toward recognizing and preventing human exploitation.
 In fact, the U.S. Department of Homeland Security created the Blue Campaign in 2010, establishing January 11 as Wear Blue Day, to raise awareness of human trafficking.